 - Popiah Filling; this is the only portion of the popiah that we suggest you prepare it freshly on the day

 - Chinese Sausage; soak it into a bowl of hot water to remove the excess oil in the sausages.
-It is done soaking when you are able to see the casing of the sausage popping away.
+It is done soaking when you can see the casing of the sausage popping away.
 Remove the casing and cut the sausage into the strip.
-Heat up the pan and fry the sausage till fragrant
+Heat the pan and fry the sausage till fragrant

 - Bean Sprouts; remove the tail of the bean sprouts (optional).
 Cook it in the hot water for a minute.
 Drain and set aside

 - Green Bean; heat the pan and fry the green bean till soft.
 Set it aside, cut it into strips when cool

 - Green Lettuce; wash and drain it the night before.
 Cover it with a cloth in the fridge to keep it cool and crispy